 🔗 Introducing GPT-5.4 mini and nano

-NVIDIA GTC 2026: Nemotron Coalition and Dynamo 1.0
+NVIDIA GTC 2026: the Nemotron Coalition and Dynamo 1.0

 Mistral joins the NVIDIA Nemotron Coalition

-16 March — Mistral AI announces a strategic partnership with NVIDIA to co-develop frontier open source AI models.
+March 16 — Mistral AI announces a strategic partnership with NVIDIA to co-develop open source frontier AI models.
 Mistral becomes a founding member of the NVIDIA Nemotron Coalition, combining its frontier architecture with NVIDIA’s compute infrastructure and development tools.

 | Aspect | Detail |